scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 Our DGEMM code comes from the Parallel Research Kernels (PRK) [VdW14]_ version 2.17.
 All code is available from the PRK repository [PRK]_.
 The PyOMP code is summarized in figure 6.
-The numba JIT was done with the 'fastmath' option.
+The Numba JIT was done with the 'fastmath' option.
 This resulted in a 20% performance improvement.
 Numba and therefore PyOMP requires that any arrays use NumPy.
 They are allocated and initialized on lines 10 to 12 and then assigned values on lines 16 to 18 such that the matrix product is known and available for testing to verify correctness.
 The multiplication itself occurs on lines 21 to 25.
 The ikj loop order is used since it leads to